The Warm Springs

-The Warm Springs Care Farm is not a petting zoo, but a therapeutic family care farm that offers a variety of volunteer programs such as animal care, Barn Club, art workshops, nature time, therapist trainings, and yoga/movement/breath, offered free at the farm to small groups and individuals.
-We partner with Children's Home Counseling Services, who seasonally offers one-on-one nature-based therapy sessions.
+The Warm Springs Care Farm is not a petting zoo, but a therapeutic family care farm that offers a variety of volunteer programs such as animal care, Barn Club, 4H, art workshops, nature time, therapist trainings, volunteer and yoga/movement/breath are offered free at the farm to small groups and individuals.
+We partner with Children's Home Counseling Services, who offers one-on-one nature-based therapy sessions.

 "For me, looking forward to going to the farm is what gets me through the day.
 Every time I come, I enjoy working with my hands, because it lets me process and slow down, and makes me feel so peaceful after.
 The community is so great and from the moment you get there, everyone is so welcoming.
 I am so thankful to be a part of it because it is just so wholesome.
 There is simply no room for bad vibes!"